 2. Costs: The amount of the costs will depend on the type of case involved.
 For example, if the former case was for medical malpractice, then all of the costs that would have been required in the medical malpractice case will have to be spent in the legal malpractice case, since the former case must be proved.
 Typically, these costs exceed $30,000 and might amount to $100,000.
 If, however, the former matter would not have required numerous witnesses and experts, then the costs of the legal malpractice case would be incurred for expert witnesses.
 Even in a relatively uncomplicated case, it would not be unusual for there to be a cost of $20,000 to take the case through trial.

+How long do I have to file a legal malpractice case?
 Because the interpretation of the law governing when a legal malpractice lawsuit must be filed is complex, it is imperative that the client consult a legal malpractice attorney as soon as he or she suspects that their attorney caused a problem.
 If the case is not filed within the time required by law, any right that the client has to sue their attorney will be lost.